Roy-lab/drmn/otherinputs.md

 ```

 7. **feature file**.
 The feature file is a tab-delmited file.
+See [feature generation](dataprocessing.md) to see how these features are generated.
 The first line has two entries: first is the number of features and the second is the number of genes.
 The remaining lines are three column, tab-delimited lines.
 Each line has entries as follows [See example in tar file](example_input/atac_qmotif_chromatin_9marks_k7.tar.gz):

 ```
 feature1 g_cell 1.2